 High Risk/Probability: HIV-positive patient, a patient with evidence of the previous TB such as the healed scar on an x-ray), contact with chronic cough patients.

-The advantages of Quantiferon, especially in those with prior vaccination with BCG vaccine, include, the test requires a single blood draw, obviating the need for repeat visits to interpret results.
-Furthermore, additional investigations such as HIV screening could be performed (after patient consent) on the same blood draw.
+The advantages of antigen-specific stimulation of IFN-γ release, especially in those with prior vaccination with BCG vaccine, include the test requires a single blood draw, obviating the need for repeat visits to interpret results.
+Furthermore, additional investigations, such as HIV screening, could be performed (after patient consent) on the same blood draw.

 Quantiferon's disadvantages include cost and the technical expertise required to perform the test.

 Screening in Immunocompromised Patients

 Immunocompromised patients may show lower levels of reaction to PPD or false-negative Mantoux because of cutaneous anergy.

 A high level of suspicion should be entertained when reviewing negative screening tests for tuberculosis in HIV-positive individuals.

 A positive screening test indicates exposure to tuberculosis and a high chance of developing active tuberculosis in the future.
 Tuberculosis incidence in patients with positive Mantoux test averages between 2% to 10% without treatment.